Author: Dr. Theo Notteboom

 As port management is characterized by complex decisions and is regularly confronted with many stakeholders, achieving a balance between the interests of all stakeholders is becoming an important job for port managers.
 Many port managers are well aware that socially responsible behavior can be the basis for a competitive edge in both market and public policy relationships.
-Stakeholder Relations Management has close ties with sustainable management.
+Stakeholder relations management has close ties with sustainable management.
 Sustainable port development is not possible without a well-balanced and integrated stakeholder approach.

-SRM applied to port planning, and port infrastructure project evaluation requires simultaneous attention for the legitimate interests of all appropriate stakeholders, both in the establishment of procedures and general policies and in case-by-case decision making.
+SRM applied to port planning, and port infrastructure project evaluation requires simultaneous attention to the legitimate interests of all appropriate stakeholders, both in the establishment of procedures and general policies and in case-by-case decision making.
 However, this principle does not imply that all stakeholders should be equally involved in all processes and decisions.
-Formal processes might be available that describe how and when consultation of stakeholders should take place.
+Formal processes might be available that describe how and when consultation with stakeholders should take place.

 One of the keystones in SRM in ports is measuring the influence of various stakeholders on the port’s functioning and performance and then managing the linkages between these influential relationships effectively.